Shiloh, IL

 Causes: Abrupt twisting or turning of the ankle during activities such as running or jumping, irregular surfaces that lead to unexpected ankle turns, improper footwear, and previous ankle injuries that compromise ligament strength.

 Treatment: Applying rest, ice, compression, and elevation (R.I.C.E), and Shiloh, IL physical therapy with strengthening exercises for the muscles around the ankle, balance and proprioception exercises, and manual therapy techniques.
-This method aids in restoring stability and preventing future sprains.
+This approach helps in enhancing stability and avoiding recurrence.

 IT (Iliotibial) Band Syndrome